-^{ 2} were filed in 2011, 6 were filed in 2012 and were acted on in 2013
+^{ 1} was filed in 2011, 2 were filed in 2012, 2 were filed in 2013 and were acted on in 2014

 Figure 5A

 Figure 5B

 Table 6 Comparison With Previous Years Closures

 Total Jurisdictional Complaints Closed

 ^{} Prior to 1989, it was the Commission's Policy to open a complaint for every inquiry made with the Commission's office.
 After 1989, the Commission opened files only for those matters that, on their face, were within the Commission's authority.
 Therefore, the numbers before 1989 are not directly comparable to those during 1989 and after.